Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Introduction

-\textbf{Finite Analysis of SA:} The classical theory of asymptotic convergence for SA has been extensively studied, as seen in \cite {kushner2013SA}.
+\textbf{Finite Analysis of SA:} The classical theory of asymptotic convergence for SA has been extensively studied, as seen in \citet{kushner2013SA}.
 Recent progress in the minimax and instant dependent sample complexity theory of Q-learning and its variants has been aided by advances in the finite-time analysis of SA.
-Traditional RL research focuses on settings where the random operator is unbiased. \cite{wainwright2019l_infty} demonstrated a sample path bound for the SA recursion, which enables the use of variance reduction techniques to achieve optimal learning rates.
-In contrast, \cite{chen2020,chen2022} provided finite sample guarantees for SA only under a second moment bound on the martingale difference noise sequence.
+Traditional RL research focuses on settings where the random operator is unbiased. \citet{wainwright2019l_infty} demonstrated a sample path bound for the SA recursion, which enables the use of variance reduction techniques to achieve optimal learning rates.
+In contrast, \citet{chen2020,chen2022} provided finite sample guarantees for SA only under a second moment bound on the martingale difference noise sequence.
 Additionally, research has been conducted on non-asymptotic analysis of SA procedures in the presence of bias, as documented in \citep{karimi2019biased_SA,Wang2022biased_SA}.

-\textbf{Robust MDP and RL:} Our work draws upon the theoretical framework of classical min-max control and robust MDPs, as established in previous works such as \cite{gonzalez-trejo2002,Iyengar2005,nilim2005robust, wiesemann2013,huan2010,shapiro2022}.
+\textbf{Robust MDP and RL:} Our work draws upon the theoretical framework of classical max-min control and robust MDPs, as established in previous works \citep{gonzalez-trejo2002,Iyengar2005,nilim2005robust, wiesemann2013,huan2010,shapiro2022, wang2024foundation}.
 These works have established the concept of distributional robustness in dynamic decision making.
-In particular, under an MDP framework, \cite{gonzalez-trejo2002} and \cite {Iyengar2005} established the distributionally robust dynamic programming principle for the min-max control problem, which led to the derivation of the distributionally robust Bellman equation.
+In particular, \citet{gonzalez-trejo2002,Iyengar2005,nilim2005robust} established the distributionally robust dynamic programming principles for SA-rectangular adversaries under symmetric information structures, while \citet{wiesemann2013,wang2024foundation} studies asymmetric settings, leading to the same the DR Bellman equation.